 Carrying out risk assessments

-It is a legal requirement for all businesses to complete a risk assessment before resuming trade.
+It is a legal requirement for all businesses to complete a COVID-19 risk assessment.
 If you have fewer than five workers, or are self-employed, you don’t legally have to produce a written risk assessment.
 However, this may be a helpful exercise and a useful document to have if asked by insurers or concerned clients.

 Wearing face coverings is currently mandatory in most indoor settings, including in premises where personal services are provided to clients.

-If you have concerns about the possible effect on the therapeutic relationship of wearing a face covering, you may wish to consider working online instead.
+If you have concerns about the possible effect on the therapeutic relationship of wearing a face covering, consider working online instead.

-If you practice within a service setting or from a rented space, you should also check your employer or landlord’s COVID-19 risk assessment and associated procedures.
+If you practise within a service setting or from a rented space, you should also check your employer or landlord’s COVID-19 risk assessment and associated procedures.

 Do clients need to wear a face covering?